mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/operations/access-control/index.md

 ## Types of Access Control Objects

-Kubernetes role-based access control can be controlled with three different object categories: Groups, Roles, and Role Bindings, as explained in more detail below.
+You can control Kubernetes role-based access control with three different object categories: Groups, Roles, and Role Bindings, as explained in more detail below.

 ### Groups